On Campus Advertising Made Easy: Directly Reaching the Next Generation

 Working directly with campuses gives you insider knowledge about upcoming events, peak traffic times, and student habits.
 The staff can tell you which locations get the most foot traffic or which digital platforms students check most often.

-The downside?
-Each campus has different rules, forms, and approval processes.
-If you’re targeting multiple schools, this approach can quickly become time-consuming.
-You’ll need to track different deadlines, formats, and contact people for each campus.
+The downside to this approach is that each campus has different rules and approval processes.
+If you’re targeting multiple schools, this approach can become time-consuming.
+You’ll need to track different deadlines and contact people for each campus.

 Partnering With Advertising Agencies